Content

 If you don't like the default behavior, you can implement your own way of processing.
 This is done by registering your own implementation of the AttachmentHandler interface in the WebClient.

 The AttachmentHandler based download support works in addition to the default UnexpectedPage based support.
 This means, if your AttachmentHandler does not handle the content, the webClient will fall back to the default solution and place an UnexpectedPage inside the window.
-You can overwrite the method isAttachment() in your AttachmentHandler to only handle dedicated responses - the default implementation only detects responses having a content-disposition header of type 'attachment'.
+You can overwrite the method isAttachment() in your AttachmentHandler to only handle dedicated responses - the default implementation only detects responses having a content-disposition header of type 'attachment' or having no content-disposition header at all and and content-type header of 'application/octet-stream'.

 The method